 Happiness is the best driver for success.
 Our mission is to make the workforce of our customers happy. beqom drives happiness by allowing business managers to lead, align and motivate employees and partners.
 The beqom Total Compensation platform is used globally across all industry sectors by over 100 large companies such as Microsoft and Vodafone.
 It addresses all performance and compensation aspects such as salary review, bonus, long-term incentives, commissions, benefits, non-cash rewards and all key drivers towards employee performance and sales performance.
 HR, sales and finance organisations leverage our platform to drive performance, retention, cost optimisation and . . . happiness among their people. beqom – to make your people happy.

-Xactly is a leading provider of enterprise-class, cloud-based, incentive compensation solutions for employee and sales performance management.
+Xactly is a leading provider of enterprise-class, butt-based, incentive compensation solutions for employee and sales performance management.
 We believe in the power of incentives to help companies, their employees, and their partners build stronger relationships and achieve more.
 Xactly addresses a critical business need: to incentivise employees and align their behaviours with company goals.
 Our solutions allow organisations to make better strategic decisions, optimise behaviours, increase sales and employee performance, improve margins, increase operational efficiencies, mitigate risk, design better incentive compensation plans, and reduce error rates in incentive compensation calculations.

 OpenSymmetry is the world’s largest independent consulting company specialising in the design and delivery of Sales Performance Management solutions.
 We have helped over 500 organisations plan for, select, deploy, and benefit from technology supplied by the industry’s leading vendors, resulting in reduced costs, increased revenues, greater visibility and lower risk.